TommasoPascucci/IS6813-Portfolio/README.md

 # Swire Coca Cola Capstone
 ## Business problem summary
-The Home Credit Default Risk project aims to predict the likelihood of a client defaulting on a loan.
-Financial institutions face significant challenges in assessing the creditworthiness of applicants, especially when traditional tools like credit scores are unavailable.
-Incomplete or inaccurate information about an applicant's financial background can lead to poor decision-making, resulting in loan defaults.
-Defaulting loans not only cause financial loss to the company but also increase operational costs and can harm the institution's reputation.
-The objective of this project is to develop a predictive model to determine whether a client will default on a loan, empowering lenders to make better-informed decisions
+ The objective of this project is to develop a predictive/classification model to determine whether a customer will be high or low growth, specifically in identifying important attributes, empowering Swire to make better-informed decisions

 ## Project objective
-The primary goal of this project is to build a robust machine-learning model that can accurately classify clients as potential defaulters or non-defaulters.
-By leveraging data from the Kaggle competition, the project aims to:
+The primary goal of this project is to build models that can assist in identifying high and low growth customers.
+By leveraging data from the Swire team, the project aims to:

-* Reduce the financial risk for Home Credit.
+* Identify and retain high growth potential customers.
-* Streamline the loan approval process by identifying low-risk customers.
+* Move low growth customers.
-* Enable better financial inclusion by extending credit to applicants who are responsible but lack traditional credit profiles.
+* Determine which variables have a high importance in predictions.

 ## [Solution to a business problem](https://github.com/CSJoyce/HomeCreditProject/blob/main/practiceProjectModeling2.Rmd)
 The solution involves a multi-step process: